Vegan Sriracha Mayo

 Great for meal prep – this vegan sriracha mayonnaise lasts about a week in the fridge and has so many uses!
 You can use it in lots of ways throughout the week including making chickpea salads, tuna salads, egg salads or chicken salads with a spicy twist!

-Cashews + water – raw cashews work best for this recipe, but you can also use roasted if that is all you have on hand.
+- Cashews + water – raw cashews work best for this recipe.
 The cashews soak in hot water and soften, making them the perfect base for this spicy vegan sriracha mayo recipe.
-If you need tips on how to soak cashews, check out the 4 best ways below!
-You can also make this without cashews if you need this recipe to be nut free.
-Hemp hearts and sunflower seeds will also work great in this recipe.
+To make this nut free, use hemp hearts or sunflower seeds.

-Lime juice – lime juice adds that tangy punch that you are looking for in mayonnaise.
-It also pairs well with the sriracha.
-You could also use lemon juice or even rice wine vinegar if you don’t have lime juice on hand.
+- Lime juice – lime juice adds that tangy punch that you are looking for in mayonnaise.
+Use lemon juice or even rice wine vinegar if you don’t have lime juice on hand.

 How to make vegan sriracha mayo